some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 - Issues and PRs track requests and changes to 👆 … you can use other things, but if you’re already in the repo, why go anywhere else?
 - Internal visibility of this repository and these images is a 👏 very 👏 good 👏 thing 👏 to allow platform teams to scale without a ton of extra headcount for each image.
 Developers can see what goes in to building it, investigate and send PRs to fix things themselves, you can inherently track changes ... etc.

-> Kubernoodles is a reference architecture, sure, but it's also a _working demo_ repository.
-I use it at work to show how to run [actions-runner-controller](https://github.com/actions/actions-runner-controller) within highly-regulated industries to prioritize maximum developer freedom and minimal staffing overhead.
+Kubernoodles is a _working demo_ repository.
 There are design choices you are going to change to bring this into your company.
 I'll call these out as best I can.
-{: .prompt-info}

 ## Getting squared away